opencv/opencv/modules/gpu/doc/image_processing.rst

     :param src: Source image.
 Only  ``CV_8UC4`` images are supported for now.

-    :param dst: Segmented image.
-The size and type is the same as  ``src`` .
+    :param dst: Segmented image with the same size and type as  ``src`` .

     :param sp: Spatial window radius.